mrigorir/leaderboard/README.md

 - I recommend the use of VS code as a code editor, but you can use whatever you want.

-- run in your terminal `npm run server` to see webpack html file in action.
+- Run in your terminal `npm run server` to see webpack html file in action.

-- run `npm install express` in case you get the error after running the server.
+- Run `npm install express` in case you get the error after running the server.

+- To create a new game, you need to request for [a unique ID](https://us-central1-js-capstone-backend.cloudfunctions.net/api/games/) to serve as a container for

+  names and scores, and pass it any name you want, e.g: Marco's game.

+- For this project, an ID is already been used.

+- To get/add scores from the API, use this [url](https://us-central1-js-capstone-backend.cloudfunctions.net/api) followed by: /games/your_created_id/scores/

+- To set new scores into the API, just put your name and a score number in the form, then hit the paper plane button.

+- Look at the leaderboard's info and check if your info shows up.

 ## Author